“It is like another war”: confronting gender-based violence amid COVID-19 in South Sudan20 July 2020

 WDG is a women-led organisation, established to promote women’s rights and gender equality.
 WDG works in Northern Bahr el Ghazal, Aweil and Gok Machar, and monitor rights violations and cases of GBV against women and girls inside a camp in Wau.
 They also work on GBV prevention and response, provide psychosocial support to women, support the development of women’s business skills through training, and give women grants to buy resources, such as charcoal and sugar, to sell at markets.
 Since the outbreak of COVID-19 – and with more women out of work – WDG have stepped up their efforts to improve women’s livelihood opportunities and respond to GBV cases.

 “We provided psychosocial support to the three women survivors who were raped and then we gave them grants to run businesses in their area,” said Rabha.
 WDG are now training women with disabilities and giving them the materials to produce protective face masks.
-“One of our main concerns is the inclusion of the most vulnerable, like women with disabilities,” said Rabha.
+“One of our main concerns is the inclusion of women with disabilities,” said Rabha.
 “We include them in our work on the prevention of COVID-19.”

 Community groups – also supported by WDG – help to distribute the masks and emphasise their importance in preventing the spread of the virus.
 So far, the women have produced over 7,000 masks which are even being bought by the South Sudanese government.
 “The masks the women are producing are really good quality and people in the Ministry of Gender have even requested them,” said Rabha.